 Pre-licensure BSN and RN to BSN Application Packets

 Important!
-All required materials must be submitted as a complete packet.
+Students must submit all required materials as a complete packet.

 - BSN Application Packet

 - HESI A2 Evolve Reach Admission Assessment